 Color is how you create cohesion in a space and tie it all together.

 A great guide is the 60, 30, ten rule of color proportions:

 60% of a dominant color, 30% of a secondary color, and 10% of an accent color, which ensures balance in the room with just enough pop for interest.

 Another way to make even a neutral room very interesting is to mix warm and cool colors.

 For example, a room mixing cool gray and warm beige while being soft and neutral is still exciting because of the warm/cool mix.

 Take Existing Colors into Account

-We sure hope you are enjoying the Fall Home Tour Blog Hop!
-Click here to visit our next home on the tour, Tamara, Citrine Living.
+We sure hope you are enjoying the Fall Home Tour Blog Hop.
 We know you are going to be beyond inspired by her fabulous fall home decorating ideas.
-Be sure to visit all the blogs along the tour…you won’t want to miss any of these beautiful homes!
+Be sure to visit all the blogs along the tour.
+You won’t want to miss any of these beautiful homes.

 Tamara Citrine Living

 Janine Happy Happy Nester